 With video chat enabling virtual work and students and teachers learning (many, for the first time) to collaborate digitally, it is easy to focus on the ways technology is enabling a degree of normalcy in a time that is anything but normal.

-Sadly, the digital fault lines that are emerging reflect more than gaps in access.
+Sadly, the digital fault lines that have emerged reflect more than gaps in access.
 An estimated 32 million Americans struggle to use a computer, and half of all Americans say they are not confident using technology to learn.
-For these individuals, the shift to a fully-online job market or online-only education and training threatens to exacerbate the gaps that already exist between economic haves and have nots.
+For these individuals, the shift to a fully-online job market or online-only education and training is exacerbating the gaps that already exist between economic haves and have nots.

 The Digital US coalition is a collective impact effort driven by 25 leading nonprofit and employer partners, launched earlier this year to draw attention to the ways in which millions of Americans are being left behind–and the social and economic imperative to ensure they are not locked out of education and employment opportunities.
 Together, we’re working to ensure that all Americans have the opportunity and support needed to develop essential technology skills and digital resilience — the agility, skills, and confidence to be an empowered user of new technologies, and adapt to changing digital skill demands.

 Technology has the potential to be a powerful force for good in this uncertain time.
 But it can also exacerbate inequalities.
 Recovering from this pandemic will require us to reflect on what worked during this time–and what didn’t.
-Preparing our workforce with the digital skills to better handle a similar disruption in the future will serve us all well– and also holds the potential to create more robust talent pipelines for employers, and stronger pathways to prosperity for millions of Americans.
+It’s also important to distinguish between critically needed bandaids to provide short-term access to technology and digital skills supports and the ecosystem changes we must catalyze to build a more equitable economy and learning ecosystem for digital skills.
+Preparing our workforce with the technology skills to better handle a similar disruption in the future will serve us all well– and also holds the potential to create more robust talent pipelines for employers, and stronger pathways to prosperity for millions of Americans.
 Join Us!